How to calculate ABC classification – a working example

 5. Determine the thresholds for splitting the data into A, B and C categories.
 The threshold for determining the ABC split will be unique to your company and your product mix, but typically it’s close to 80% / 15% / 5%.

-The good news is that there’s plenty of room for improvement!
-And this will bring about reduced storage, delivery and management costs.
+The good news is that there’s plenty of room for improvement, which will reduce storage, delivery and management costs.

-Good practice is to adapt your purchasing and inventory policies for each group.
-This could include setting up sophisticated ordering processes for all A items, such as checking every purchase order and spending more time discussing lead times with suppliers to guarantee best value and timely deliveries.
+It’s good practice to adapt your purchasing and inventory policies for each group.
+This could include setting up sophisticated ordering processes for all A items, such as checking every purchase order and spending more time discussing lead times with suppliers to guarantee the best value and timely deliveries.

-In contrast, C items should take up much less of your time and could be ordered automatically to save valuable human resource.
+In contrast, C items should take up much less of your time and could be ordered automatically to save valuable human resources.

 ABC classification is a simple framework that allows you to prioritise what to stock to focus on and how to manage your time.
 However, the model does have its drawbacks.

-For starters it’s one-dimensional, so can only use one factor to evaluate and categorise products.
-For a more advanced classification framework that is still possible to carry out in excel, you could consider ABC XYZ analysis.
-This introduces the concept of forecastability, e.g how easy it is to forecast the demand for an item, based on its variability of demand.
-ABC XYZ analysis therefore allows you to segment items based on their value AND forecastability, again improving your stocking policies and inventory management processes.
+For starters, it’s one-dimensional, so it can only use one factor to evaluate and categorise products.
+For a more advanced classification framework that is still possible to carry out in Excel, you could consider ABC XYZ analysis.
+This introduces the concept of forecastability, e.g. how easy it is to forecast the demand for an item based on its variability of demand.
+ABC XYZ analysis, therefore, allows you to segment items based on their value AND forecastability, again improving your stocking policies and inventory management processes.

 ABC classification and XYZ analysis both still have a glaringly obvious limitation – they are manual processes, taking up value time and quickly becoming out-of-date.
-Despite some enterprise resource planning (ERP) systems or inventory management software solutions providing basic inventory classification functionality, often inventory planners will use excel spreadsheets for such calculations.
+Despite some enterprise resource planning (ERP) systems or inventory management software solutions providing basic inventory classification functionality, inventory planners often use Excel spreadsheets for such calculations.
 This can lead to classification models quickly becoming out of date.
 Products can rapidly move between categories as their sales/consumption rises and falls.
-Updating calculations once a quarter, or even every month can be very time consuming.
-Unfortunately, as soon as your spreadsheet is completed it will begin to go out-of-date.
+Updating calculations quarterly or even monthly can be very time-consuming.
+Unfortunately, as soon as you complete your spreadsheet, it will go out of date.

 The answer is to use an inventory optimisation tool to automate the process.
-Software, such as EazyStock will allow you to categorise your inventory based on multi-dimensional criteria including demand, sales frequency, number of picks, and annual consumption value.
+Software such as EazyStock allows you to categorise your inventory based on multidimensional criteria, including demand, sales frequency, number of picks, and annual consumption value.

-By automating your inventory classification process, you can be sure that it stays up-to-date with re-classifications taking place daily, so products are always managed according to the most relevant inventory policy.
+By automating your inventory classification process, you can ensure that it stays up-to-date.
+Daily re-classifications mean products are always managed according to the most relevant inventory policy.

 For more information on how EazyStock can help with ABC classification, get in touch with our team.